Coder24491/SoftwareAG-assignment/README.md

 -   Removal of duplicates in the sample data
 -   Entity with no 'parent' will become parent node
 -   Enity with parent value same as sys_id of another entity will become the child node
+-   Added extra entity to check a scenario - parent with no child elements

 ## Output